Call 911 for Emergencies.

 The 911 Communications Division is the first point of contact for emergency services in the City of Fayetteville.
 The Division is staffed 24 hours a day, 7 days a week, and answers emergency and non-emergency calls for the City of Fayetteville, which has a population of 204,759 citizens spread over 147 square miles.
 Emergency calls are processed using the International Academy of Emergency Dispatch protocols for Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD).
 Our Telecommunicators receive approximately 500,000 calls for service yearly and dispatch calls for Police, Fire, and first response on Medical calls.

-As the vital link in Public Safety, it our mission to provide the best level of service to the citizens of Fayetteville through professionalism, respect, and compassion.
+As the vital link in Public Safety, it is our mission to provide the best level of service to the citizens of Fayetteville through professionalism, respect, and compassion.

 Accidental calls happen.
 Children playing with the phone, entering a wrong area code, or even a pocket dial.
 We understand!
 If you accidentally call 911, or your children accidentally call 911, don't hang up!
 Please stay on the line and simply inform the 911 call taker of the accidental dial.
 If you hang up, we will attempt to call you back numerous times, attempt to locate you using various methods, and dispatch officers to conduct a well-being check.